 Second, use by physicians of the proposed RVG would apparently be designed to achieve, and would likely result in, payment and reimbursement for cognitive services at higher absolute levels than prevail currently.
 It can be inferred from ASIM's own statements that ASIM's purpose in developing the RVG includes raising prices for cognitive services on an absolute basis as well as on a relative basis.
-Examples include an ASIM resolution in 1983 stating: "Resolved, that in ASIM's campaign to reduce the discrepancy in reimbursement between cognitive and Services adopt an RVG demonstration project, ASIM stated, "A new schedule of allowance providing for increased reimbursement for internist's cognitive services would be created."19 Moreover, ASIM very likely knows that its members would have every incentive to use the RVG to increase the absolute level of their prices for cognitive services.
+Examples include an ASIM resolution in 1983 stating: "Resolved, that in ASIM's campaign to reduce the discrepancy in reimbursement between cognitive and procedural services, the Board of Trustees continues to actively promote enhanced reimbursement for cognitive services . . . .
+"18 In proposing in 1982 that the Department of Health and Human Services adopt an RVG demonstration project, ASIM stated, "A new schedule of allowance providing for increased reimbursement for internist's cognitive services would be created."19 Moreover, ASIM very likely knows that its members would have every incentive to use the RVG to increase the absolute level of their prices for cognitive services.
 As noted above, physicians who voluntarily convert their current fee schedules to the new ASIM RVG would be unlikely to adopt a conversion factor that would result in lower prices for procedural services and no increase in their cognitive services charges.
 The effect of widespread use of the ASIM RVG by physicians to bill higher fees for cognitive services, even without the RVG's explicit adoption by third-party payors, would likely be incorporated into third-party payors' physician fee profile data for computing usual, customary, and reasonable charges and raise third-party payors' reimbursement levels for cognitive services.

 Third, a "fragmentation" phenomenon of new billing categories being created has apparently arisen with use of some other RVGs and could in the instant case result in increases in overall billing charges.
-For example, a study of the California Medical Association RVG concluded that more detailed and fractionalized RVG descriptive codes resulted in overall increases in payments to physicians.
-Here, there is some danger, for
+For example, a study of the California Medical Association RVG concluded that more detailed and fractionalized RVG descriptive code resulted in overall increases in payments to physicians.
+Here, the is some danger, for example, of ASIM's RVG providing for not charges by procedure-oriented physicians for cognitive aspects of sources, when patients were previously charged only for a procedure-oriented.

-- 18 ASIM, Reference Committee B Report, 1983 House of Delegates 4 (emphasis added). - 19 ASIM, Proposal for a Demonstration Project 3 (Oct.
-1982) (emphasis added). - 20 Sobaski, Health Ins.
-Statistics, USDHEW, Effects of the 1969 California Relative Value Studies on Costs of Physician Services Under SMI, Pub.
-No. (SSA) 75-11702 (June 20, 1975), at 5; see also Urban Institute, Alternative Methods of example, of ASIM's RVG providing for new charges by procedureoriented physicians for cognitive aspects of services, when patients were previously charged only for a procedure.
+&lt;sup>18 ASIM, Reference Committee B Report, 1983 House of Delegates 4 (emphasis added).

+ASIM, Proposal for a Demonstration Project 3 (Oct.
+1982) (emphasis added).

+&lt;sup>20 Sobaski, Health Ins.
+Statistics, USDHEW, Effects of the 1969 California Relative Value Studies on Corphysician Services Under SMI, Pub.
+No. (SSA) 75-11702 (June 20, 1975), at 5; see also Urban Institute, Alter Methods of Developing a Relative Value Scale of Physicians' Services: Year End Report 7-8 (1983) ("Institute Study").

 Such a tendency in the ASIM RVG could arise in the evolution of the "consensus" needed among both cognitive and procedure-oriented physicians for the RVG's contents.

-(Continued)